Kohl's reports higher quarterly profit

-(Reuters) - U.S. department store chain Kohl’s Corp (KSS.N) reported a 13.6 percent increase in quarterly profit on Tuesday, as efforts to cut back on discounts and maintain a leaner inventory paid off.
+May 22 (Reuters) - U.S. department store chain Kohl’s Corp reported a 13.6 percent increase in quarterly profit on Tuesday, as efforts to cut back on discounts and maintain a leaner inventory paid off.

 Kohl’s said net income rose to $75 million or 45 cents per share in the first quarter ended May 5, from $66 million or 39 cents per share a year earlier.